 Our auto accident attorneys strongly recommend calling your insurance adjuster after each submittal to confirm receipt and to inquire about whether any additional documentation is needed from you.
 Once you receive confirmation that your wage and salary verification form and whatever additional information has been received by your claims adjuster, and that your claims adjuster has told you that the information is sufficient and there is no additional information to constitute reasonable proof, document that as well in a separate letter or email so that the 30 days begins to run.

 I wrote “supposed to pay” above for a reason.
 From experience, unfortunately, the 30-day rule is something that far too many claims adjusters ignore.
-Sadly, for too many innocent and injured people waiting for wage loss after a car accident, you are just one more file.
+Sadly, for too many innocent and injured people waiting for compensation, you are just one more file.
 A claims adjuster can easily have two or three hundred claims open at a time.
 In a state like Michigan that does not have insurance bad faith laws or punitive damages to stop adjusters from ignoring claims, it is often very hard to get a claims adjuster to make prompt payments.
-That leaves people with the unenviable choice of continuing to be ignored or hiring a lawyer to sue for incurred and outstanding No-Fault benefits and wage loss.
+That leaves people with the unenviable choice of continuing to be ignored or hiring a lawyer to sue for incurred and outstanding No-Fault benefits and income loss from work.
 Even when a person has hired a lawyer and started a lawsuit for outstanding benefits, you will likely only recover penalty interest and attorney fees by taking the case to judgment or verdict, so there is often no real deterrent to force adjusters to pay outstanding claims promptly.

-Can I claim lost wages on my taxes?
+Can I claim these No-Fault benefits on my taxes?

 No you can’t claim lost wages from a car accident on your taxes in Michigan.
 These No-Fault benefits that victims receive from their auto insurance company are not taxable income” under Michigan law.
 Because they are not taxable, benefits are reduced 15%, leaving the victim a payment equal to 85% of their wages.
 (MCL 500.3107(1)(b))

-However, if as part of a third-party tort lawsuit a crash victim seeks “excess” wage loss benefits beyond the monthly and/or 3-year limits – or future wage loss – then any such recovery will be treated as income that will be taxed.
+However, if as part of a third-party tort lawsuit a crash victim seeks “excess” income loss benefits from work beyond the monthly and/or 3-year limits – or future income loss – then any such recovery will be treated as income that will be taxed.
 Importantly, taxes should include social security and Medicare taxes.

 Need help?
 Call Michigan Auto Law first

 If you have been injured in a crash and you need help with your No-Fault lost wages claim from a car accident, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with our experienced attorneys.
-You can also get help from an experienced auto accident attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced auto accident attorney by visiting our contact page or you can use the chat feature on our website.